15 Unhealthiest Costco Foods

 And while you're shopping, steer clear of The One Thing You Should Never Order at Costco's Food Court.

 Kirkland Signature Chicken Bakes

-At Eat This, Not That!, we're big fans of healthy frozen foods—they cut down prep time and don't require a recipe.
+We're big fans of healthy frozen foods—they cut down prep time and don't require a recipe.
 However, these fatty chicken bakes don't fit the bill.
-With over half a day's worth of sodium and an ingredient list that resembles a horror novel, we suggest skipping this dish.
+With over half a day's worth of sodium and an ingredient list that resembles a horror novel, this dish shouldn't be in your shopping cart.

 Cuisine Adventures Spanakopita Spinach & Feta Phyllo Triangles

 Three small veggie-and-cheese-stuffed phyllo triangles pack in 200 calories and 11 grams of fat.
 Yikes!

 El Monterey Chicken & Cheese Taquitos

 Taquitos are never a good idea if you're watching your waistline, and these Monterey Chicken and Cheese roll-ups are no exception.